dib-lab/2021-paper-ibd/manuscript.md

 While this clade is enriched in CD, its enrichment was previously masked from computational discovery by concomitant decreases in other *Ruminococcus* species in IBD [@doi:10.1186/s13073-017-0490-5], highlighting the need for strain-resolved analysis of metagenomic sequencing in the exploration of IBD gut microbiomes.

 <!-- Currently this is word vomit, but it's the concepts that I want to convey -->
-Given these features of the IBD gut microbiome, strain-resolved analysis may improve insights into the XXX of these communities.
+Given these features of the IBD gut microbiome, strain-resolved analysis may improve insights into the dynamics of these communities.
 The two biggest obstacles to strain-level analysis of short read data are data getting thrown away, either because it's not in reference databases or because it doesn't assemble or bin, and resolving genomes from communities with mixed populations of closely related but distinct genomes.
-While long reads have made strides toward resolving the latter issue (CITE: Bickhart), in habitats like the gut where communities are dominated by single strains of microbes [@doi:10.1038/nature11711 ], the largest barrier to strain-level analysis is using all of the data.
+While long reads have made strides toward resolving the latter issue (CITE: Bickhart), in habitats like the gut where communities are dominated by single strains of microbes [@doi:10.1038/nature11711], the largest barrier to strain-level analysis is using all of the data.
 Here, we combine k-mer-based analysis with assembly graphs to not throw away the data.

 K-mers, words of length *k* in nucleotide sequences, have previously been used for annotation-free characterization of sequencing data [@doi:10.1073/pnas.1305559110; @doi:10.1186/s12859-015-0875-7; @doi:10.1016/j.isci.2019.07.032].
 K-mers are suitable for strain-resolved metagenome analysis because they do not need to be present in reference databases to be included in analysis, they do not rely on marker genes which are largely conserved at the strain level, and they are suitable for species- and strain-level classification [@doi:10.1128/mSystems.00020-16] (CITE: gather).
-Investigating all k-mers in metagenomes is more computationally intensive than reference-based approaches [@doi:10.7717/peerj-cs.94], by data-reduction techniques like scaled MinHash sketching make k-mer-based analysis scalable to large-scale sequence comparisons [@doi:10.12688/f1000research.19675.1; @doi:10.1186/s13059-019-1809-x].
+Investigating all k-mers in metagenomes is more computationally intensive than reference-based approaches [@doi:10.7717/peerj-cs.94], but data-reduction techniques like FracMinHash sketching make k-mer-based analysis scalable to large-scale sequence comparisons [@doi:10.12688/f1000research.19675.1; @doi:10.1186/s13059-019-1809-x].
-MinHash sketching sacrifices the fine-scaled resolution of reference-based techniques but is representative of the full sequencing sample and complete databases, including strain-variable accessory elements that may be associated with diseases.
+MinHash sketching sacrifices the fine-scaled resolution of reference-based techniques but is representative of the full sequencing sample and complete databases (CITE: gather), including strain-variable accessory elements that may be associated with diseases.

 Assembly graphs complement sketch-based analysis [@doi:10.1186/s13059-020-02066-4; @doi:10.1371/journal.pgen.1007758].
 While both k-mers and assembly graphs can be used to represent all sequences contained within a metagenome, assembly graphs retain important sequencing context and known functional and taxonomic annotations, recovering critical information lost through the MinHash sketching approach.